AmericanBagel/entity_link/README.md

 # Entity Link
-A library data pack built with JMC which links entities to other entities, based on @CloudWolfYT's video (https://www.youtube.com/watch?v=685vs5hNQmk)
+A library data pack built with JMC which links entities to other entities, based on [CloudWolfYT](https://github.com/CloudWolfYT)'s video (https://www.youtube.com/watch?v=685vs5hNQmk)

 ## About
-Entity Link is a library data pack built with [JMC](https://github.com/WingedSeal/jmc/) which links entities to other entities based on @CloudWolfYT's [video](https://www.youtube.com/watch?v=685vs5hNQmk).
-While @CloudWolfYT's video is great and served largely as a basis for Entity Link, Entity is assembled for you -- no need to figure out how to assemble it.
-Additionally, Entity Link allows you to link any entity to any other entity; @CloudWolfYT's tutorial, while obviously just a tutorial to get started, only permits linking a player to an entity (the most common use-case).
+Entity Link is a library data pack built with [JMC](https://github.com/WingedSeal/jmc/) which links entities to other entities based on [CloudWolfYT](https://github.com/CloudWolfYT)'s [video](https://www.youtube.com/watch?v=685vs5hNQmk).
+While [CloudWolfYT](https://github.com/CloudWolfYT)'s video is great and served largely as a basis for Entity Link, Entity is assembled for you -- no need to figure out how to assemble it.
+Additionally, Entity Link allows you to link any entity to any other entity; [CloudWolfYT](https://github.com/CloudWolfYT)'s tutorial, while obviously just a tutorial to get started, only permits linking a player to an entity (the most common use-case).

 # Uses
 Entity linking is incredibly useful.
 Use-case examples include: